kaylumah/hosting/_site/_posts/2025-08-09-automating-user-secrets.md

 ## Closing thoughts

-User Secrets is a nice addition to the tool belt.
+User Secrets are a nice addition to the tool belt.
 Remembering the correct format of clearing/updating secrets, is not something you should burden your team with.
 Wrapping it inside a script for convenience is my recommended approach.
 Depending on your deployment model I would go with either option 2 or option 3, keeping it as close to production as possible.

 ## References